-The Commission requested Moly-Cop provide information and evidence regarding injury it had experienced as a result of the imports of alloy round bar from China.
-To date, this information and evidence has not been received.
-The Commission notes Moly-Cop's submission of 4 September 201740 in which it refers to its impending purchase of Donhad (the mining consumables business of Valmont Industries) and the Australian Competition and Consumer Commission (ACCC) investigation related to this purchase.
-The Commission notes Moly-Cop's request for an extension to allow for clarity regarding the ACCC process, and will consider Moly-Cop's views if a submission is made in response to this SEF.
+The Commission requested that Moly-Cop provide information and evidence regarding injury it had experienced as a result of the imports of alloy round bar from China.
+This information was not provided prior to the publication of the SEF.

+The Commission notes Moly-Cop's submission of 4 September 201754 in which it refers to its impending purchase of Donhad (the mining consumables business of Valmont Industries) and the Australian Competition and Consumer Commission (ACCC) investigation related to this purchase.